Sign in for exclusive products and special discounts.

 This course teaches students the necessary problem-solving strategies that will enable them to solve algebraic equations.
 Topics include set, numeration, operations, pre-algebra, pre-geometry, measurement, and probability and statistics.
-During the year, the course will cover a wide variety of areas: primes and divisors, fractions, equations and inequalities, decimals, ratios and proportions, unit conversions and rates, percentages, square roots, geometric shapes, statistics, and counting and elementary probability.
+During the year, the course will cover a wide variety of concepts: primes and divisors, fractions, equations and inequalities, decimals, ratios and proportions, unit conversions and rates, percentages, square roots, geometric shapes, statistics, and counting and elementary probability.

 Student Support: The instructor is available via email.